kflores4716/PyBer_Analysis/README.md

 - The total fares from each city type again follows this order: urban has the most, then suburban, then rural.
 - Interestingly, the order reverses for the average fare per ride and average fare per driver.
 Rural has the highest averages, followed by suburban and then urban.

 Regarding the graph of weekly fare data, it mainly just visualizes what the table tells us about total fares.
 The total fare revenue is highest for urban cities, second highest for suburban cities, and lowest for urban cities.
-It is nice to see how the total fares fluctuate week to week, however, this really will only help with future projections and not much else.
+It is nice to see how the total fares fluctuate week to week, however, this likely will only help with future projections and not much else.

 ### Interpreting the Results
 These results do not really come as a surprise.
 Considering how supply and demand works, it makes sense that there are more drivers in urban cities than there are in rural cities.
 In urban cities there are more people, and more people means there are going to be more rides requested.
 Also, if there are more rides being requested, that means there is a need for more drivers.
 As a result, having the most drivers and rides means that urban cities are going to have the highest fare total, followed by suburban and then rural.